Massachusetts Loan Repayment Program (MLRP)

 6. What happens if I receive loan repayment but then change my mind before completing the contract commitment with MLRP?

-Failure to commence or complete the MLRP service obligation will result in serious liability to repay both Federal and State funds that were provided for loan repayment.
+Failure to commence or complete the MLRP service obligation will result in serious liability.
+See the MLRP guide, default and damages sections, for detail.

 8. When are the MLRP applications due?

-9. Is a physician who currently receives loan repayment from the National Health Service Corps eligible to apply for the MLRP?
+9. Is a clinician who currently receives loan repayment from the National Health Service Corps eligible to apply for the MLRP?

-No. Applicants must have no current commitments to the National Health Service Corps or other state and federal loan repayment programs at the time of application.
+No. Applicants must have no concurrent commitments to the National Health Service Corps or other state and federal loan repayment programs at the time of application.

 11. Who do I contact for more information?